vp/unimapper/docs/reference/entity.md

 echo $order->price; // Will be 15.0
 ```

-> Warning!
-Remember, computed propety can not be mixed with other filters.
+> Remember!
+Computed property can not be mixed with other filters.

 ### Entity inheritance
 You can even extend entity with a new one.
 All properties will be inherited too.
 Just write a {@inheritdoc}.